clojuredocs/guides/articles/ecosystem/development_tools.md

 ### jEdit

-[jEdit](http://www.jedit.org/) is an easy-to-use GUI text editor written in Java which comes out of the box with some Clojure support, though you'll need to install the [LispIndent](https://github.com/odyssomay/LispIndent) plug-in to get good indentation support.
+[jEdit](http://www.jedit.org/) is an easy-to-use GUI text editor written in Java.
+Although it comes out of the box with some Clojure support, you'll need to install the [LispIndent](https://github.com/odyssomay/LispIndent) plug-in to get good indentation support.